wso2/docs-apk/en/docs/setup/identity-platform/idp/asgardeo-idp.md

 ## Step 5 - Update the Helm Chart

 1. Navigate to the `<APK-HOME>/helm-charts/` directory and open the `values.yaml` file.
-2. Update the IDP related configurations in the `ipd` section.
+2. Update the IDP related configurations in the `idp` section.
 3. Create a K8s Secret with retrieved `clientId` and `clientSecret` from Step 4 with name `apk-idp-secret`.
       ```
         idp: